The Wonders of Morocco

 • Single supplement of $750 if not sharing a room

 The tour begins in Casablanca and ends in Marrakech.
-You'll need to fly into Casablanca and arrive by noon on September 15th.
+You'll need to fly into Casablanca and arrive by noon on September 12th so you'll need to leave the US on the 11th.
 You can fly out of either Marrakech or Casablanca.
-We will offer a transfer to both airports the morning of Sept.
-25.
+We will offer a transfer to both airports the morning of March 22..

 Day 1 - Overnight in Casablanca, Radisson Blu - D